Last updated

 Model Context Protocol (MCP)

 A FastAPI-based MCP (Model Context Protocol) server implementation for integrating with Papr's memory services (https://papr.ai).
-The MCP server enables advanced context processing and memory management capabilities through a standardized protocol.

 Download